martincostello/update-dotnet-sdk/README.md

 - uses: actions/checkout@v4
 - uses: martincostello/update-dotnet-sdk@v3
   with:
-    channel: '8.0.1xx-preview7'
+    channel: '10.0.1xx-preview4'
     quality: 'daily'
     repo-token: ${{ secrets.GITHUB_TOKEN }}
 ```

-For more information about daily builds, see the [.NET SDK Installer repository][dotnet-sdk-installer].
+For more information about daily builds, see the [.NET repository][dotnet-dotnet-sdk].

 ## Inputs